 Once a facility has determined the appropriate calculation methodology, data must be monitored for quality assurance.
-Because Tier 1 uses default values in the CO2 emission calculations, there are no fuel flow calibrations or fuel sampling and analysis requirements for this method.
-It is very important that all methods/procedures used for the purpose of Monitoring and QA/QC Requirements are documented under the Monitoring Plan.
+Because Tier 1 uses default values in the $CO_2$ emission calculations, there are no fuel flow calibrations or fuel sampling and analysis requirements for this method.
+It is very important that all methods/procedures used for Monitoring and QA/QC Requirements are documented under the Monitoring Plan.